 Ordering of trials within a block

 When each type of trial is presented within a single block of trials, it is almost always the practice to randomize the order of trials.
 This is equivalent to writing down each trial on a card (including multiple cards for repetitions of the same stimulus) and then shuffling the cards.
 There is, however, a problem that can be caused by randomization.
 Suppose that there are two types of trials.
 In a single block, 100 trials of each type are presented, in a random order.
 It is likely that some fairly long sequences of a single trial type will occur, with a single type presented 7 or 8 times in a row.
 Because humans expect randomness to produce shorter sequences than it really does, participants tend to fall into the gambler’s fallacy.
 If a single trial type occurs 6 times in a row, participants will often either decide that the other trial type is “overdue” and expect it, or they will decide that the type they have seen is more likely to occur and expect it again.
 In either case, if the expectation is correct, the participant will probably be very fast and accurate.
 If the expectation is wrong, the participant will be slow and error-prone.
-E-Prime permits setting a maximum on the number of repetitions of a single trial type, as a way to avoid this problem.

 What happens within the whole experiment?